mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 <div class="columns">
 {% include verse.html
-text="Beautiful in elevation, the joy of the whole earth, is Mount Zion, on the north sides, the city of the great King." verse="Psalm 48:2" version="WEB"
+text="Beautiful in elevation, the joy of the whole earth, is **Mount Zion, on the north sides**, the city of the great King." verse="Psalm 48:2" version="WEB"
 %}

 {% include verse.html
-text="Beautiful in elevation, the joy of the whole earth, Is Mount Zion in the far north, The city of the great King." verse="Psalm 48:2" version="NASB1995"
+text="Beautiful in elevation, the joy of the whole earth, Is **Mount Zion in the far north**, The city of the great King." verse="Psalm 48:2" version="NASB1995"
 %}
 </div>

 {% include verse.html
-text="But you said in your heart, ‘I will ascend to heaven; I will raise my throne above the stars of God, And I will sit on the mount of assembly In the [sides] of the north." verse="Isaiah 14:13" version="NASB1995"
+text="But you said in your heart, ‘I will ascend to heaven; I will raise my throne above the stars of God, And I will sit on **the mount of assembly In the [sides] of the north**." verse="Isaiah 14:13" version="NASB1995"
 %}

 {% include verse.html
-text="Out of the north comes golden splendor.
+text="Out of the **north** comes golden splendor.
 With God is awesome majesty." verse="Job 37:22"
 %}